LottePitcher/CG24-Dotnet-Templates/README.md

-# Dotnet New Custom Templates
+# Custom Dotnet New Template Samples

-This repository contains the demo templates from my talk at Codegarden 2024 entitled "Kick-start your way to speedy consistency; a guide to custom dotnet new templates".
+This repository contains the demo templates from my talk at [Codegarden 2024](https://codegarden.umbraco.com/) entitled "Kick-start your way to speedy consistency; a guide to custom dotnet new templates".
 The video will be available for anyone to view in September; I'll add a link here when it is.

 ## Installing Locally